smartface/contxjs/README.md

 Removes specified component's children then dispatches removeChildren action to the Context.

 #### Life-Cycle Events
-##### Component::didComponentLeave
+##### Component::componentDidLeave

-When a component is removed from the Context and if the component has didComponentLeave method then it's triggered.
+When a component is removed from the Context and if the component has componentDidLeave method then it's triggered.

-##### Component::didComponentEnter(dispatch:function)
+##### Component::componentDidEnter(dispatch:function)

-When a component initialized in the Context and if the component has didComponentEnter method and then it's triggered by passing it's dispatch method.
+When a component initialized in the Context and if the component has componentDidEnter method and then it's triggered by passing it's dispatch method.
 If not, dispatch method will be assigned to component directly.

 ##### Component::onError(error:Error)